ktsamis/blog-source/README.rst

 .. _blog: https://github.com/tsamis73/tsamis73.github.io.git
 .. _source: https://github.com/tsamis73/blog-source.git

-the .gitignore file in the source_ is igonring the /output and the cache folder.
+the .gitignore file in the source_ is ignoring the /output and the cache folder.
 The important thing here is that the content is saved and pushed pretty easily.

 Instructions